snknitin/continuous-control/report.md

 ## Hyper parameters and Other Changes

 I modified the architecture of the Actor and Critic Neural networks.
+I tried tuning several hyperparameters like the learning rates, batchsize and the weight decay

 * Activation function  - Leaky Relu for all layers except the last one.
 Using torch.tanh for the final one